top of page

 Alternatively, the autumn months of September to November are another good time to trek around Chefchaouen and the Rif Mountains, though the scenery may be dry following the summer heat.

-How can I reach Talassemtane National Park from Chefchaouen?
+How can I reach Akchour Cascades and Talassemtane National Park from Chefchaouen?

 Talassemtane National Park is a 45-minute drive from the blue-hued town of Chefchaouen and is most easily reached with a rental car.
 The most economical option is to take a grand taxi, one of the shared taxi services that depart from the bus station in Chefchaouen.
 Prices start from around 25 dirhams but it’s important to be aware that the taxis don’t leave until full.

 If you don’t want to wait, you can pay for the entire car and leave with just those in your group.
-The driver will drop you at the start of the Akchour Cascades hiking route and you’ll also find taxis waiting here for when you return at the end of your hike.
+The driver will drop you at the start of the Akchour Cascades hiking route and you’ll also find taxis waiting here when you return.
 If you’re booking a private vehicle, you may be able to negotiate with the driver to wait for you so the ride back to Chefchaouen is guaranteed.

 By purchasing through my links, you’ll be supporting my website at no additional cost to you